 Binge-eating disorder is a very serious eating disorder where one frequently consumes large amounts of food and feels powerless to stop eating.

 Almost all of us will overeat on occasion.
 But for some of us, this is much more serious.
 For some, the excessive overeating and bingeing becomes a regular occurrence.
 If this is you, you may feel unable to control your bine-eating.
 This is when becomes a problem.

-When you have this binge-eating disorder, you will often feel embarrassed and commit yourself to stop this overeating.
-But you feel such a compulsion to eat and feel that you are unable to resist the urges to eat.
+When you have a binge-eating disorder, you often feel embarrassed and commit to stop this overeating.
+But you feel such a compulsion to eat that you are unable to resist the urges to overeat.

-The good news is that there is hope and there is treatment available for you.
-At The Center • A Place of HOPE we have experienced and qualified health professionals who can help you through your binge-eating and onto the road to recovery.
+The good news is that there is hope, and there is treatment available for you.
+At The Center • A Place of HOPE, we have experienced and qualified eating disorder professionals who will help you through your binge-eating, and guide you on the road to recovery.

 Some of the common emotional and behavioral signs and symptoms of binge-eating disorder are:

 Binge-eating disorder can lead to some very serious health complications, both physical and emotional.
 People who have binge-eating disorder are more likely to suffer from stress, insomnia, and suicidal thoughts than those who don’t have an eating disorder.

 Psychiatric disorders that have often been linked with binge-eating disorders are depression, bipolar disorder, anxiety and substance abuse disorders.

 One of the most common side effects of binge-eating disorder is obesity.
 Obesity is a serious condition, and some of the medical complications that are linked with binge-eating obesity are: